ualberta-smr/RefactoringsInMergeCommits/README.md

 If you wish, you can choose a different name for the database (`refactoring_analysis` in the template).
 You don't need to create the database, since it will be automatically created by the program if it doesn't exist.

 ### List of repositories
 The program requires a text file consisting of the git repositories you want to analyze.
-Each line in the textfile should  include the URL of a git repository.
+Each line in the text file should   include the complete URL of a git repository.
+(Example: [reposList.txt](reposList.txt))

 ### Run the JAR file
 You can run the file with the following command: